primer/css/packages/primer-product/README.md

 ## Build

-For a compiled **css** version of this module, a npm script is included that will output a css version to `build/build.css` The built css file is also included in the npm package.
+For a compiled **CSS** version of this module, a NPM script is included that will output a CSS version to `build/build.css` The built CSS file is also included in the NPM package.

 ```
 $ npm run build